fsfrazao/Trees/README.md

 is a python package for developing individual-based models of forests.

-Find out more on : https://fsfrazao.github.io/Trees/
+Read the docs to learn more: https://fsfrazao.github.io/Trees/